hacks-guide/Guide-WiiU/docs/extras/unblock-updates.md

 ---
 This is needed if you ever need to perform a System Update.

-?> If you are running Tiramisu and have deleted the update folder, you need to disable both autobooting and recreate the update folder.
+?> If you are running Aroma and have deleted the update folder, you need to disable both autobooting and recreate the update folder.

 ### Instructions {docsify-ignore}

 <!-- tabs:start -->

-#### **Removing Tiramisu Autoboot**
+#### **Removing Aroma Autoboot**

-### Removing Tiramisu Autoboot
+### Removing Aroma Autoboot

 ?> When autobooting into the PayloadLoader, updates are automatically blocked.
 Follow the guide below to disable it.

-1. Boot the console while holding X on the Gamepad.
+1. Launch the PayloadLoader Installer from the Wii U Menu.
-1. Navigate to the `installer` environment and launch it by pressing A.
 1. Press A to select `Check`.
 1. Select `Boot options`.
 1. You will be asked if you want to switch the boot title.
 Press A to select `Switch back to Wii U Menu`.
 1. When the process finished, press A to shutdown the console.
 1. Perform the System Update.
-1. Follow [this](../docs/user-guide/tiramisu/autoboot) to re-enable autobooting.
+1. Follow [this](../docs/user-guide/aroma/autoboot) to re-enable autobooting.

 #### **Recreating Update Folder**